 The Newfoundland (‘Newfie’) is a very large and heavy Mastiff type dog whose ancestors probably come from the polar regions.
 His sheer size means that he needs to live in a large house with a large garden and requires plenty of exercise.
 Many Newfies love water and are good swimmers.
 His coat is very thick and will need grooming daily.
 He is not usually aggressive but will warn if strangers approach the house.
 He has a shortened average lifespan of under 10 years.

-Inbreeding coefficient – COI
+Inbreeding Coefficient - COI

-(should be as low as possible)
+(Should be as low as possible)

-Health and welfare problems due to conformation
+Health and Welfare Problems due to Conformation

-(body shape and physical characteristics)
+(Body shape and physical characteristics)

 - The overall shape of a Newfie is free from exaggerations but his sheer size and weightiness results in a much lower than average lifespan.

-BVA/KC Health Schemes http://www.bva.co.uk/chs
+BVA/KC Health Schemes: www.bva.co.uk/chs

 Estimated Breeding Values (EBVs) : EBVs for Hip and Elbow Dysplasia are available for this breed

 - Bitches not to produce a litter under two years of age.

-Ask the breeder to show you the certificates for the above tests/screening for both parents (or check the KC’s health test results finder).
+Ask the breeder to show you the certificates for the above tests/screening for both parents.
 If any of the above tests have not been considered necessary by the breeder (and there may be good reasons), ask her to explain why.

-(for which there are currently no genetic or screening tests for sire or dam)
+(For which there are currently no genetic or screening tests for sire or dam)

-- Cranial cruciate ligament rupture (degeneration of ligament in knee joint)
+- Cranial cruciate ligament rupture (CCL)

 Ask the breeder about the medical history of the parents, grandparents and great grandparents.
 Consider carefully whether to purchase a puppy if some of these or other diseases are in the family line.

 Ask about the breeder’s policy in cases of serious genetic diseases occurring to your puppy in later life.
 Good breeders will request to be informed of such events in order to improve future breeding decisions.
-Some breeders will also agree to contribute towards medical costs or refund purchase price.

-You are strongly advised to buy from a breeder who uses (or is prepared to use) the RSPCA / BVA AWF Puppy Contract and Puppy Information Pack (PIP): www.puppycontract.org.uk
+You are strongly advised to buy from a breeder who uses (or is prepared to use) the AWF Puppy Contract and Puppy Information Pack (PIP): www.puppycontract.org.uk